PetterFogel/rest-api/README.md

 Krav uppfyllda, G och VG

-Detta projekt innehåller ett API som listar Dota 2 hjältar som användaren kan modifiera med CRUD.
+This project contains an API that renders a list of Dota 2 heroes.
+The user can modify the API with CRUD functions.

-## Starta projektet
+## Start projektet

 First, type `npm i express nodemon` in the terminal to fetch necessary node_modules packages.